 Is there an Exam?

 There is no exam after the completion of one individual CPIA course.
-However, after finalizing all three CPIA courses, Foundations of Impact, Evaluating Impact and Impact Analysis Capstone, participants will be eligible to write an exam to become Certified Professional Impact Analysts and to receive the designation CPIA-I. Exams can be taken on-site after completion of all three courses, or through a predetermined video conference.
+However, after finalizing all three CPIA courses, Foundations of Impact, Evaluating Impact and Impact Analysis Capstone, participants will be eligible to write an exam to become Certified Professional Impact Analysts and to receive the designation CPIA-I. Exams can be taken on-site after completion of all three courses, or through a predetermined online system.